 In some people with diabetes, the nails take on a yellowish hue.
-Often this coloring has to do with the breakdown of sugar and its effect on the protein, called collagen, in nails.
-This kind of yellowing isn’t harmful and it doesn’t need to be treated.
+Often this coloring has to do with the breakdown of sugar and its effect on the collagen in nails.
+This kind of yellowing isn’t harmful.
+It doesn’t need to be treated.

-Yellow nails are more than an embarrassment.
-The thickening that comes along with this condition can make it harder and more painful for you to walk.
-Thickened nails are also sharper than usual and they can dig into the skin of your foot.
+The thickening that comes along with yellow nails can make it harder and more painful for you to walk.
+Thickened nails are also sharper than usual.
+They can dig into the skin of your foot.

 Your doctor can treat a fungal infection with a cream or nail lacquer that you rub on the affected nails.
-It can take a full year for the infection to clear up with this method because toenails grow very slowly.
+Because toenails grow very slowly, it can take a full year for the infection to clear up with this method.

 As a last resort, your podiatrist can remove the affected toenail.
 This is only done if you have a severe infection or it won’t go away with other treatments.